Main content

 Can you tightline with liquid eyeliner?

-How To Tightline Your Eyes: A Step-By-Step Guide
+How To Tightline Your Eyes: A Step-by-Step Guide

-1. Prep your eyes and lashes
+1. Prep your eye area

 2. Apply your eyeshadow